PGAProfessional.com logo

 early type of golf ball made with a leather cover and stuffed with goose feathers

-Example: A feathery was about the same general weight as modern balls.
+Example: A feathery was about the same weight as modern balls.

 feel